Crime Prevention:

 - Provides vital information to victim and family.

-- Assistance with death notifications - may accompany a uniformed patrol.
+- Assistance with death notifications - may accompany a Uniform Member.

-- Acts as a resource for members of the New York State Police in the Field.
+- Acts as a resource for Members in the Field.

 Short Term Counseling: